macsyd/csc370-database-project/project-deliverables/sprint-4/Sprint-4.md

 ## Progress on goals
 ### Enforcing consistency
+This sprint we finished enforcing consistency on our database by adding check constraints to some attributes.
+Now 100% of the queries we identified last sprint which should fail as they violate the consistency of our database do fail, so this goal has been achieved.

 ### Inheritance and weak entity sets
+We added inheritance to our ERD this sprint as we thought this was a better representation of our entities and relations.
+We determined that weak entity sets were not required in our ERD and would not add value to our conceptual design.

 ### Evaluate ERD
 We evaluated the quality of our ERD according to the aspects we discussed in lectures and reported our findings in [eval-erd.md](project-deliverables/sprint-4/eval-erd.md).
 We found that our ERD was of fairly good quality and did not need any additional changes to improve the quality.

 ### Identify functional dependencies and calculate minimal basis
+We identified all functional dependencies in our ERD and reported them in [functional-dependencies.md](project-deliverables/sprint-4/functional-dependencies.md).
+We then used this list of functional dependencies to calculate the closure of each attribute in our ERD and from there calculate a minimal basis for our ERD.

 ## Goals for next sprint (up to and including Interfacing with an RDBMS)
 ### Plan to meet module level-competencies